| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS

 cholesterol was down 9 points.
 My doctor was very happy with the

+results of my blood tests.
 I tell people I am becoming half the man I once was.
 I also tell

 people in the support group of which I'm a member to encourage